 Votive Offerings – ‘GLORY’

-A continuation of ‘Votive Offerings’, a project begun by the artist in 2013, the ‘Glory’ paintings are a series of giant votives, large scale oil paintings on linen, depicting posies of wild Scottish flowers made (and left) by the artist around Scotland.
+A continuation of ‘Votive Offerings’, a project begun in 2013, the ‘Glory’ paintings are a series of giant votives, large scale oil paintings on linen, depicting posies of wild Scottish flowers made (and left) around Scotland.

 Flowers depicted include Cowslip, Forget-me-not, Wild Strawberry, Apple Blossom, White Campion, Wild Garlic, Horsetail, etc. all quite small scale in nature.
 The large scale depictions of them and the gold, silver and copper backgrounds celebrate their beauty, detail and preciousness.